 Constraints:

-Recommended for interviews: The iterative carry simulation is the standard answer interviewers expect.
-It demonstrates comfort with linked list traversal, pointer manipulation, and state tracking through a carry variable.
-Mentioning the recursive version shows deeper understanding, but the iterative approach is usually preferred due to constant auxiliary space and simpler control flow.
+Recommended for interviews: The iterative approach is what most interviewers expect.
+It demonstrates comfort with linked list traversal, pointer manipulation, and carry management.
+Explaining the recursive version afterward shows deeper understanding of the same logic expressed through recursion.
+Implementing the iterative solution correctly without edge‑case bugs (different list lengths, leftover carry) is usually the key evaluation point.

 This approach involves iterating through both linked lists, node by node, adding corresponding values along with any carry from the previous addition.
 The result at each step is appended to a new linked list.
 If one list is longer than the other, the iteration continues on the longer list alone.
 A final check is done to handle any remaining carry.